Overboard-code/Pi-Pourri/README.md

 # Pi-Pourri
-Several formulae for calculating 100 million digits of Pi in less tahn 5 minutes, using python and GMPY2
+Several formulae for calculating 100 million digits of Pi in less than 5 minutes, using python and GMPY2

 I wanted to see how long it would take to calulate pi to a million places to answer a kid's question.
 Turns out a million is about .6 seconds.